bhavin2897/ckanext-related_resources/README.md

-NOTE: While you are migrated directly via cloning this repo, you might experience server side errors.
-It is recommended to create your own migration tables, and copy migration files as above.
-Please follow official documentation preciesly. (https://docs.ckan.org/en/2.9/extensions/best-practices.html)
+NOTE: If you are creating your own migration tables then, Please follow official documentation preciesly. (https://docs.ckan.org/en/2.9/extensions/best-practices.html)

 You can copy migration python file and version control files, after creating migration is done.